fsprojects/Paket/docs/content/bootstrapper.md

 # paket.bootstrapper.exe

-Downloads the latest stable paket.exe from github.com.
+Downloads the latest stable paket.exe.
+By default, the bootstrapper caches downloaded versions of paket.exe for the current user across all projects.
+If the requested version is not present in the cache, it is downloaded from github.com.
 If the download from github.com fails it tries to download the version from nuget.org instead.

+Cached paket.exe versions are removed when the NuGet cache folder is [cleared](paket-clear-cache.html).

 `Ctrl+C` interrupts the download process.
 The return value of the bootstrapper is 0 when a paket.exe already exists, so that any subsequent scripts can continue.

     [lang=batchfile]
-    $ paket.bootstrapper.exe [prerelease|version] [--prefer-nuget] [--self] [-s]
+    $ paket.bootstrapper.exe [prerelease|version] [--prefer-nuget] [--self] [-s] [-f]

 Options: